 Each year across Canada, countless fur-bearing animals are caught and killed in traps so that their fur can be used for fashion products.
 Wildlife in Canada are trapped for commercial and recreational purposes under the auspices of provincial regulatory frameworks.
 Fur-bearing animals are also trapped and killed because they are perceived to be ‘pests’ or ‘nuisances’.

 Here is what you need to know about trapping:

 1. Trapping is cruel.
 Wild animals do not want to be trapped.

 Traps are designed to hold or kill a wild animal who does not want to be caught.
 Many animals die through dehydration, blood loss, and hypothermia while they struggle to free themselves from traps.
 Animals become so desperate to escape that they resort to chewing or wringing off their own trapped limb, breaking their teeth and bones in the process.

-There are 3 main traps used in Canada: restraining traps (leg-hold) or killing traps (Conibear and snare).
+There are 4 main traps used in Canada: leg-holds and cuff-style traps (restraining traps), and Conibears and snares (killing traps).
 There are significant problems with each type of trap, all of them resulting in significant distress and suffering for the animals caught in them.